Project

 Matz.

-Updated by usa (Usaku NAKAMURA) over 4 years ago
+Updated by usa (Usaku NAKAMURA) about 5 years ago

 Just an idea, this method may be useful to treat data of fixed-length record format if it accepts multi column lengths, such as